hipay/hipay-docs/hipay-enterprise-sdk-prestashop/5-Module-installation.md

 Here is the procedure to be applied to a Linux environment:

 - Open a terminal and select the folder of your choice.
-- Clone the HiPay Fullservice PrestaShop project in your environment with Git:
+- Clone the HiPay Enterprise PrestaShop project in your environment with Git:

 ```
 $ git clone https://github.com/hipay/hipay-fullservice-sdk-prestashop.git